kevinkoech357/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Bash scripts and what they do.
+# Linux commands and what they do.

 1. pwd - prints the current working directory.